-Got that brief nailed?
-Now you can get cracking with creating a project plan.
-We’ve created this project management plan checklist as a handy guide to creating a project plan for any project – whether that’s a large cake, a large website platform, or even something non-digital, the principles and steps are the same.
+We’ve created this project management plan checklist as a handy guide to creating a project plan for any project.
+Whether it’s a large cake, a large website platform, or even something non-digital, the principles and steps are the same.

 Project Management Plan Checklist

-In this project management plan checklist, we’ve simplified the process of how to write a project plan to ten simple steps.
-They’re the basics you need to master to develop your own project plan that works:
+In this project management plan checklist, we’ve simplified writing project plan to ten simple steps: